 SecureCore Can Help Manage a Shelter in Place

 In an apartment community, you must consider the safety of numerous people; therefore quick thinking, fast action, and on-point communication are key.
-SecureCore’s software and mobile app will keep you and your staff speaking the same language.
+SecureCore’s emergency preparedness and planning software for multifamily residences can help you keep you and your staff speaking the same language.
 It provides one location for all the necessary information.
 Even without an internet connection, users can immediately access information regarding utility locations and shutoffs, emergency call lists, and guidelines for how to shelter in place.

 An emergency situation doesn’t have to mean confusion and chaos.
 Being prepared is essential to carrying out an effective action plan when the time comes.
 Organizing a periodic shelter in place drill is often the best course of action if you want to be able to seamlessly utilize this life-saving plan.